panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 `<UserInfo />` is another consumer of the context.
 When `<UserNameInput />` updates the context, this component is updated too.

 Note that `<Application />` memoizes the context value.
-Memoization keeps the context value object the same as long as `userName` is the same, preventing re-rendering of consumers every time the `<Application />` re-renders.
+Memoization keeps the context value object unchanged as long as `userName` remains the same, preventing re-rendering of consumers every time the `<Application />` re-renders.

 Otherwise, without memoization, `const value = { userName, setUserName }` would create different object instances during re-rendering of `<Application />`, triggering re-rendering in context consumers.
 See more about [referential equality of objects](/how-to-compare-objects-in-javascript/#1-referential-equality).